gridnexusgh/E-voting/README.md

    - verify a student record from `student_records`
    - use a valid faculty and department
    - complete account creation
-4. Confirm the email link sent by Supabase
-5. Complete face enrollment at `/face-enrollment`
+4. Complete face enrollment at `/face-enrollment`
-6. Log in as the student and open `/student/dashboard`
+5. Log in as the student and open `/student/dashboard`
-7. Use the sidebar to access:
+6. Use the sidebar to access:
    - `Vote` (biometric verification gate)
    - `Slots` (active, eligible election positions)
    - `Results` (category-based election tallies)
-8. Log in as an election officer and verify officer dashboard at `/election-officer/dashboard`
+7. Log in as an election officer and verify officer dashboard at `/election-officer/dashboard`
-9. Log in as admin and verify admin metrics at `/admin`
+8. Log in as admin and verify admin metrics at `/admin`

 ## Notes on student slot visibility